 per day, an extra plus "and this trip"?
 Was it to keep the purchase

 price of the roll to the nearest nickel or dime?
-I just don't
+I just did

 know

-at this time and neither does Ms. Hankins.
+at the time and neither did Ms. Hankins, the TBTA archivist.

 Until finding that roll of 8; I had personally only encountered rolls of "9 TOKENS AND THIS TRIP".
 I would learn; by reviewing one of the order forms of the TBTA for December 1986, it is reflected that one could order rolls of 60 cent tokens for $11.40, and 1.30 tokens for $24.70 each.
 This equates to rolls of 19 tokens per roll, but this is an inter-governmental order and I didn't think much more about it.
-The packs of of 5 and 10 make sense for the Verrazano Narrows Bridge / Staten Island Resident.
-Tolls are only collected one way: westbound from Brooklyn.
-So they would only require 5 tokens per work week or 10 tokens for every two work weeks.
-Ms. Hankins, the TBTA archivist; has not located any rolls or wrappers saved for posterity in their archives as yet, nor did she have knowledge other than the rolls of 19 (to which I immediately knew was not complete accounting).
+Ms. Hankins has not located any rolls or wrappers saved for posterity in their archives as yet, nor did she have knowledge other than the rolls of 19 (to which I immediately knew was not complete accounting).
 With my procurement of this roll of "8 TOKENS AND THIS TRIP", she is now adding this data to the archives to reflect its existence and research is ongoing.
 The packs of 20 are mentioned in a New York Times article.
-Another purchasing variable concerning token sales that has come to light, is in the way of an letter dated January 13, 1992 from Michael C. Ascher; President of the Triborough Bridge and Tunnel Authority in reply to a letter to the editor, published December 20, 1991 in the New York Times: "To the Editor:So while I knew of the rolls of "9 TOKEN AND THIS TRIP" were prolific; when this roll of "8 TOKENS AND THIS TRIP" appeared on eBay, I knew I had to bring it home.
+But the answer to the rolls of 8 would come in the way of an letter dated January 13, 1992 from Michael C. Ascher; President of the Triborough Bridge and Tunnel Authority in reply to a letter to the editor, published December 20, 1991 in the New York Times: "To the Editor:So with that, the tabulation now had another purchasing variable concerning token sales and that has come to light.
+So while I knew of the rolls of "9 TOKEN AND THIS TRIP" were prolific; when this roll of "8 TOKENS AND THIS TRIP" appeared on eBay, I knew I had to bring it home.

+It appears that for the next issue of token rolls, the TBTA reduced the quantity of the roll from 20 to 11.
 The "11 TOKENS AND THIS TRIP - $10.00" for the Minor Crossings roll.
 The existence of this next roll is due to images that were located on the web as part of a completed auction value aggregating service from a listing some time ago.
-I have since acquired a wrapper from George Cuhaj.
 This quantity also does not configure to the 5 and 10 trip per commuter week.
 And again we find ourselves asking: why?
 But, when we do the math, the $10.00 roll amount divided by 12 trips = .833 cents per token.
-This conforms to the tariffs for minor crossings perfectly for the time range listed in the tariffs.
+This conforms to the tariffs for minor crossings perfectly for the time range listed in the tariffs for July 16, 1989 through January 30, 1993.

 In August of 2020; I encountered an eBay auction for a partial roll of Minor Crossing tokens.
 At first it didn't look like anything special, but then I requested images of the wrapper and the seller responded.
 Images showed 9 TOKENS AND THIS TRIP - $10.00, which I did not have in my collection.
 So, I bid on it and won.
 Upon arrival, I repaired the wrapper as best as I willing to accept.
 At first, I had a little difficulty determining the era of usage.
 I really need to learn how to take my time, read slower and in more detail.
 As it would happen, I did not notice the first twenty times I referred to the tables; that the toll discount was different between the Henry Hudson and Cross Bay and Marine Parkway Bridge for the period January 31, 1993 through March 24, 1996: